koleesch/aoc2024/README.md

-# rust_dataengineering_template

-This is a general template for dataengineering projects in rust.
+# Advent Of Code 2024

+This project provides some solutions of the advent of code 2024.

+I want to build an TUI-Application for it.